softwaresaved/esrc-software-study/Src/ESRC.md

 | Research England                                                                             | 2018      |
 | UKRI                                                                                         | 2018      |

-Although strictly speaking it was the *Social Science Research Council* (SSRC) that came into being in 1965 and it was not until 1983 that the SSRC was renamed the Economic and Social Research Council (ESRC).
+Although, strictly speaking, it was the *Social Science Research Council* (SSRC) that came into being in 1965, it was not until 1983 that the SSRC was renamed the Economic and Social Research Council (ESRC).

 # Overall expenditure

-We start by doing a brief overview of all the data obtained from the Gateway to Research before we focus on the ESRC data.
+We start by doing a brief overview of all the data obtained from the Gateway to Research before we go on to focus on the ESRC data.

 ## Expenditure for all UKRI projects

 Expenditure for the whole period under consideration is shown in the graph below.
-Awards that do not have a value defined have been removed.
+Awards that do not have an awards value defined have been removed.

 <img src="ESRC_files/figure-gfm/funding_ByOrg-1.png" title="Expenditure across each UKRI council from the available data." alt="Expenditure across each UKRI council from the available data."  />